+- •Pavilion Replacements

-- Pavilion Improvements - •Landscape Improvements
+- •Landscape Improvements

+- •Playground Replacement

 To improve aesthetics, the existing barbeque pavilion (BL039015) is to be removed and replaced with a new structure on the same footprint.
-There is also need of general landscaping improvements to the area.
+There is also need of general landscaping improvements to the area, which include planting of native vegetation.